andreasvc/roaringbitmap/README.rst

 ``2 ** 16`` bits or less).

-This datastructure is useful for storing a large number of integers, e.g., for an inverted index used in search indexes and databases.
+This datastructure is useful for storing a large number of integers, e.g., for an inverted index used by search engines and databases.
 In particular, it is possible to quickly compute the intersection of a series of sets, which can be used to implement a query as the conjunction of subqueries.